 knowledge: Pupils will have a deep knowledge & understanding of the essential facts about our world.
 Our curriculum is carefully designed to prepare pupils for secondary school.
+High expectations for all.

 CHARACTER: Pupils will master character virtues such as bravery, service, honesty & gratitude.
 Our nurturing approach helps to support pupils to reveal their character virtues.
+High expectations for all.